 The Tax Policy Center estimates that 66 percent of taxes collected for 2016 will come from those in the top quintile, or those earning an income above $147,700 annually.
 Within this group, the top one percent of income earners — those earning more than $717,900 in income per year — will contribute almost a quarter of all federal revenues collected.

-As another tax season winds down, many Americans agree that our tax system is complex, confusing, and inefficient.
+Although the TCJA changed tax rates and other elements of the tax code, the system remains complex, confusing, and inefficient.
 In addition, many economists believe that simplifying the tax code would help the economy.
-Comprehensive tax reform could promote economic growth, while also making the code more simple, transparent, and fair.
-The good news is that many promising solutions exist.
+Further tax reform could promote economic growth, while also making the code more simple, transparent, and fair.

 1The corporate income tax affects individuals by reducing wages and returns to capital.
 Based on economic research, the Tax Policy Center attributes 80% of the corporate-tax burden to capital, and 20% to wages and other sources of labor income.
 (Back to citation)